-To identify the visible impacts on Agriculture, Environment (forest, water and pollution), livelihood, education and health.

-- To find out the way outs from the point of view of the host community - To find out Short and long term recommendations to address what already happened.
+- To identify the visible impacts on Agriculture, Environment (forest, water and pollution), livelihood, education and health. - To find out the way outs from the point of view of the host community. - To find out Short and long term recommendations to address the impacts.

-The Event held in Cox's Bazar on 31 March
+The Public Dialogue held in Cox's Bazar on 31 March